-Are you looking for books about 9/11 for elementary and middle school kids and students?
+Are you looking for 9/11 books for elementary and middle school kids and students?

 Twenty years after 9/11, the tragic terrorist attack in New York and Washington D.C., there is an entire generation of kids who weren’t alive– and perhaps don’t know what happened.

-Since it’s vital that our past inform our present, I believe the best way to do this is to start with books…good children’s books about how the events of 9/11 impacted the lives of ordinary kids all over the world, but especially in the New York area.
+Since it’s vital that our past inform our present, the best way to do that is to start with books…good children’s books about how the events of 9/11 impacted the lives of ordinary kids all over the world, but especially in the New York area.

 I’ve tried to indicate which books are better for sensitive readers and which are more disturbing — but you’ll need to use your own judgment as you know your children and students best.
 It is not okay to traumatize kids in an attempt to teach them about what happened.
 It is right to consider developmental appropriateness as well as compassion for individuals who may have a lower tolerance (for any reason) of violence.

-Books about 9 / 11 for Elementary & Middle School Kids
+9/11 Books for Elementary & Middle School Kids

 Survivor Tree by Marcie Collen, illustrated by Aaron Becker

-One September day, the sky exploded, and under the ruble lay a crushed tree.
+One September day, the sky exploded, and under the rubble lay a crushed tree.
 Workers moved the tree with a few green leaves to fresh soil and added two stones representing two towers.
-It grew in its new home until one day, it was moved back where it started which had changed to host two remembering pools of water.
+It grew in its new home until one day, it was moved back where it started, which had changed to host two remembering pools of water.
 “Today, the tree rises steel-straight and proud, beside the footprints of the towers that once filled its sky.
 Silently making the seasons, blazing with a million red hearts in the fall.”
 Poignant and hopeful, this is a gentle, lyrical story that alludes to the events of 9/11 and fills readers with emotions as they see the healing and growth afterward.
-(And, if you’re like me, this story will probably make you cry.)

 Fireboat: The Heroic Adventures of the John J. Harvey by Maira Kalman